 Then I hand it to my dad, who cooks it like a pancake on medium-high heat for about 50 seconds on each side.
 Then you do it again and again until there is no more batter.

-The trickiest part is to avoid breaking it.
-It is so hard not to break it because it is so thin but other than that, you just need masa "flour," a tortilla press, water, a medium bowl, and a pan.
+The trickiest part is avoiding breaking it.
+It is so hard not to break it because it is so thin, but other than that, you just need masa (flour), a tortilla press, water, a medium bowl, and a pan.

-My favorite part, though, was watching our friend cook; she does everything with her bare hands, even flipping the tortillas!
-That's not even the most surprising part—she can eat those hot and spicy jalapeno peppers like they're nothing.
+My favorite part was watching our friend cook; she does everything with her bare hands, even flipping the tortillas!
+That's not even the most surprising—she can eat those hot and spicy jalapeno peppers like nothing.
 It is amazing.

 I made quesadillas with them; I hope I inspired you to do this at home!